AdobeDocs/campaign-classic.en/help/campaign/using/setting-up-marketing-campaigns.md

 ![](assets/campaign_op_add_delivery.png)

 The suggested configurations are suited to the different types of delivery (direct mail, email, mobile channels, fax, or telephone).

+>[!NOTE]
+>
-For more on creating and configuring deliveries, refer to the [Sending Messages](../../delivery/using/communication-channels.md) section.
+>For more on creating and configuring deliveries, refer to the [Sending Messages](../../delivery/using/communication-channels.md) section.

 ### Creating a recurring delivery in a targeting workflow {#creating-a-recurring-delivery-in-a-targeting-workflow}